-- A. All persons are eligible for jury service except the following: - a.
-Persons that are less than eighteen (18) years of age; - b.
-Persons that are not citizens of the United States; - c.
-Persons that are not residents of Douglas County; - d.
-Persons that are unable to understand the English language with a degree of proficiency sufficient to respond to a jury questionnaire form prepared by the jury clerk: - e.
-Persons that have within 10 years immediately preceding the date of summons for jury service been convicted of, pleaded guilty to or pleaded no contest to an indictment or information charging a felony; - f.
-Persons that are presently under adjudication of incompetency; or - g.
-Per K.S.A.
-43-158(e), mothers breastfeeding their children, in which case jury service shall be postponed until such mother is no longer breastfeeding the child. - B. The following persons may be excused from jury service by a judge: - a.
-Persons who are physically or mentally unable to serve as a juror; - b.
-Persons whose presence elsewhere is required for the public welfare, health, or safety; - c.
-Persons for whom jury service would cause extraordinary or compelling personal hardship; or - d.
-Persons that have served as jurors during the preceding 24 months. - C. The following persons will be excused from jury service by the clerk upon request: - a.
-Persons over the age of 70; - b.
-Persons physically unable to serve; - c.
-Persons whose religious beliefs do not allow them to serve; - d.
-Persons who have served as jurors in state or federal court during the preceding 24 months. - D. Any person summoned for jury service may request that their jury service be postponed to a later date.
+- A) All persons are eligible for jury service except the following: - 1) Persons who are less than eighteen (18) years of age; - 2) Persons who are not citizens of the United States; - 3) Persons who are not residents of Douglas County;

+- 4) Persons who are unable to understand the English language with a degree of proficiency sufficient to respond to a jury questionnaire form prepared by the jury clerk; - 5) Persons who have within 10 years immediately preceding the date of summons for jury service been convicted of, pleaded guilty to or pleaded no contest to an indictment or information charging a felony; - 6) Persons who are presently under adjudication of incompetency; or - 7) Per K.S.A.
+43-158(e), mothers breastfeeding their children, in which case jury service shall be postponed until such mother is no longer breastfeeding the child. - B) The chief judge shall review written requests of persons seeking to excuse their jury service.
+The following persons may be excused from jury service in advance by the chief judge: - 1) Persons who are physically or mentally unable to serve as a juror; - 2) Persons whose presence elsewhere is required for the public welfare, health, or safety; - 3) Persons for whom jury service would cause extraordinary or compelling personal hardship; or - 4) Persons that have served as jurors during the preceding 24 months. - C) The following persons will be excused from jury service by the clerk upon request: - 1) Persons over the age of 70; - 2) Persons physically unable to serve; - 3) Persons whose religious beliefs do not allow them to serve; - 4) Persons who have served as jurors in state or federal court during the preceding 24 months. - D) Any person summoned for jury service may request that their jury service be postponed to a later date.
 No person may request more than two postponements and the total postponement period for all postponements may not exceed 12 months.

-Rule No. 25 ELECTRONIC FILING REQUIREMENTS
+RULE NO. 25 ELECTRONIC FILING REQUIREMENTS